What is the Digital Yuan? A Summary of China's New Digital Currency

 In previous pilot schemes, users only had access to one digital wallet with the digital currency.
 In the latest scheme, the sub-wallet functionality was launched where six participating state-owned banks each offered a digital wallet on the digital RMB app.
 Users could select which wallet(s) they want to use to pay or receive money.
 The sub-wallet functionality was implemented with the goal of improving security (i.e. so not all of your money is in one single wallet) and privacy (i.e. so it is harder to track all of your spending information).

-UPDATE 21/01/2021: during the few days around December 12th, 2020, a few Alipay partner merchants have been reported to receive Alipay signs with the digital yuan symbol on them.
+UPDATE 21/01/2021: during the few days around December 12th, 2020, a few Alipay partner merchants in Shanghai have been reported to receive Alipay signs with the digital yuan symbol on them.
 These merchants were reported to have received digital RMB transactions from a small number of Alipay employees, and the pilot scheme was not open to the public.

 UPDATE 09/02/2021: during the week spanning February 10th to February 17th, 50,000 users in Beijing will each be given a digital red packet worth RMB200 in digital yuan.
 To qualify, users were required to register on the JD application and winners were selected randomly.
 In this pilot test, the digital yuan can be spent at certain physical stores in Beijing as well as on a number of applicable online campaigns via the JD platform.